Acquitted and in demand, Rittenhouse ponders what's next

 Besides Carlson’s exclusive interview, the host has a documentary on Rittenhouse upcoming in December, with footage from an embedded camera crew.
 Trump talked up Rittenhouse’s visit to Mar-a-Lago on Sean Hannity’s show, complete with photo.

 Some of the most conservative members of Congress — Reps.
 Madison Cawthorn, Paul Gosar and Matt Gaetz — took to social media to dangle internship offers for Rittenhouse, though it’s not clear whether they were serious or if Rittenhouse even has an interest in such work.
-Rep. Marjorie Taylor Greene introduced a bill to award him the Congressional Medal of Honor.
+Rep. Marjorie Taylor Greene introduced a bill to award him the Congressional Gold Medal.

 Rittenhouse himself may need to move fast for the most gain from his story, Bachrach said.

-Note: This story has been corrected to show that Rep. Marjorie Taylor Greene introduced a bill to award Rittenhouse the Congressional Gold Medal, not the Congressional Medal of Honor.